Skip to main content Skip to accessibility

 Frontline complaint handling and early resolution of complaints.
 These are complaints that can be resolved quickly, easily, or at the point of contact.

-Where resolution is not possible or further investigation is needed, in discussion with yourself we will escalate a Stage 1 complaint to Stage 2 to be investigated by a more senior member of staff.
+If we can't resolve the complaint, or further investigation is needed, we will discuss it with you and we will escalate it from Stage 1 to Stage 2.
+The complaint will then be investigated by a more senior member of staff.

 Stage 2

-Escalation to team leader or manager for issues that require further investigation or are complex, serious, high-risk, requires consent, or will take time to investigate.
+Escalation to team leader or manager for issues that require further investigation, or are:

 This level of complaint handling will allow for:

-• assessment and investigation of the complaint and decision/s already made
+• assessment and investigation of the complaint and decision already made

-• facilitated resolution process by request of complainant (where a person not connected with the complaint reviews the matter and attempts to find an outcome acceptable to the relevant parties)
+• facilitated resolution process by request of complainant.
+This is where a person, not connected with the complaint, reviews the matter.
+They then attempt to find an outcome acceptable to the relevant parties

 Where a person making a complaint is dissatisfied with the outcome of a Stage 2 review of their complaint, they may seek escalation to the Chief Officer.